 Review of a Plan of Work

-1. A Plan of Work shall be reviewed at intervals not exceeding five years from the date of signature of the Exploitation Contract, or more frequently by decision of the Council based on the recommendations of the Commission, in accordance with the applicable Standards and taking into consideration the Guidelines, including where any of the following events or changes of circumstance have occurred:
+1. A Plan of Work shall be reviewed at intervals not exceeding five years from the date of signature of the Exploitation Contract.
+That notwithstanding, the Council may decide to review more frequently, based on recommendations of the Commission, in accordance with the applicable Standards and taking into consideration the Guidelines, including where any of the events described in subparagraphs [(a) to (h)] have occurred:

-[(a) A proposed Material Change in the implementation of the Plan of Work;]

-[(a) bis Alt. information has come to light that was not available when the Plan of Work was approved, including changes in Best Available Techniques, Best Available Scientific Information or Best Environmental Practices, and shows that more appropriate conditions are necessary to deal with the Environmental Effects of the activity;]
+[(a) bis Alt. information has come to light that was not available when the Plan of Work was approved, including [major] changes in Best Available Techniques, Best Available Scientific Information [or Best Environmental Practices], and shows that more appropriate measures are necessary to deal with the Environmental Effects of the activity;]

+[((a)bis)bis Evidence of misrepresentation or material omission in the original application of Plan of Work approval process;]

-(a) ter an indication that the cumulative effects of Exploitation activities exceed any environmental thresholds established under the applicable Standards [and objectives established under the applicable Regional Environmental Management Plan;]
+(a) ter an indication that the cumulative effects of Exploitation activities exceed any environmental thresholds established under the applicable Standards and objectives established under the applicable Regional Environmental Management Plan;

-(a) quat. new significant information relevant to the effective Protection of the Marine Environment;
+[(a) quat. new significant information [based on scientific evidence] relevant to the effective Protection of the Marine Environment;]

 (a) quin.
-Adverse impacts on the environment or other activities have arisen that were not anticipated, or are of a scale or intensity that was not anticipated, when the Plan of Work was approved;
+[Alt.
+1 unanticipated impacts resulting in adverse effects] [Alt.
+2 Unanticipated effects] on the environment [or other activities] have arisen, or are of a scale or intensity that was not anticipated, when the Plan of Work was approved;

-[(a) sexies a request by another international body concerning other activities or measure in the Marine Environment pursuant to regulation 31;]
+[(a) sexies a request by [another competent international body] concerning other activities or measure in the Marine Environment pursuant to regulation 31;]

-[(b) Any Incident;]
+[(b) significant Incidents;]

 [(c) recommendations for improvement in procedures or practices following an inspection report under regulation 100;]

-(d) A performance assessment which requires action under Regulation 52(8);

-(e) Changes in ownership or financing which may adversely affect the financial capability of the Contractor;

-[(f) Significant changes in Best Available Techniques;]

-[(g) significant changes in Best Available Scientific Information;]
+[(g) significant changes in Best Available Scientific Information; and]

-[(h) operational management changes, including changes to subcontractors and suppliers, whereby the Commission, after review with the Contractor of the Contractor’s activities under the Plan of Work, shall recommend to the Council whether any modifications to the Plan of Work are necessary; [and][or]
+[(h) operational management changes, including changes to subcontractors and suppliers listed in the Plan of Work, whereby the Commission, after review with the Contractor of the Contractor’s activities under the Plan of Work, shall recommend to the Council whether any modifications to the Plan of Work are necessary.

+[1.bis The occurrence of any of the circumstances set out in paragraphs [1(a)ter, 1(a)quin and 1(b)] shall entail suspension of exploitation activities until the amended Plan of Work has been reviewed and approved.]

-2. A review of activities under paragraph 1 shall be undertaken by the Contractor [and verified by an independent expert in accordance with the applicable regulations], Standards and taking into account the Guidelines.
-The [Secretary-General][or][and][the Contractor] shall invite the Sponsoring State or States[, and relevant coastal States,] to participate in the review.
-The results of the review shall be compiled as a report.
+2. A review of the Plan of Work under paragraph 1 shall be undertaken by the Contractor [and [reviewed and] verified by [Alt.
+1 an independent expert] [Alt.
+2 a panel of independent experts] in accordance with the applicable regulations], Standards and taking into account the Guidelines.
+The Secretary-General shall invite the Sponsoring State or States[, and [relevant] [potentially affected] coastal States,] to participate in the review.
+The results of the review shall be compiled as a report [and be accompanied by an endorsement of the report by the experts involved on the review and submitted to the Secretary-General by completion of the review].

 3. The Secretary-General shall forward the report on each review to the Commission and Council, and the Sponsoring State or States.
-Where, as a result of a review a Material Change needs to be made to the Plan of Work, regulations 57(2) and (3) shall apply.
+[Alt.
+1 Where, as a result of a review a Material Change needs to be made to the Plan of Work, the Commission shall recommend the Council and the Contractor shall implement as established in regulations 57] [Alt.
+2 Any proposed modification to a Plan of Work as a result of a review pursuant to this regulation shall be assessed in accordance with regulation 57].